-The invention of written language is perhaps the most important milestone in human history, and we owe it to the accountants.
+The invention of written language is the most important milestone in human history, and we owe it to the accountants.
 Mesopotamia was a wild place at the dawn of the Bronze age.
 The Tigris and Euphrates rivers created a fertile stripe of perfect agricultural land arcing from the Mediterranean Sea to the Persian Gulf.
-Human civilization had flourished since the development of metal tools around 4500 B.C., and the potter’s spinning wheel had recently made storage and trade of agricultural produce possible.
-In this hotbed of development, trade between Mesopotamia’s many emerging city-states became a staple of the urbanizing culture, and so around 3000 B.C. we see the first examples of the written word—as receipts.
+Human civilization had flourished since the development of metal tools around 4500 BCE, and the potter’s spinning wheel had recently made storage and trade of agricultural produce possible.
+In this hotbed of development, trade between Mesopotamia’s many emerging city-states became a staple of the urbanizing culture, and around 3000 BCE we see the first examples of the written word—as receipts.

 The rich and rapid social growth of the Mesopotamian city states brought war.
-From 3000 B.C. to the region’s final conquest by Alexander the Great in 332 B.C., Mesopotamia was awash in bloody conflict.
+From 3000 BCE to the region’s final conquest by Alexander the Great in 332 BCE, Mesopotamia was awash in bloody conflict.
 To understand the politics of the time, it’s important to understand the geography.
-Mesopotamia was home to many urban centers, each home to their own unique culture and lineage of kings.
-Surrounding these cities was farmland, kept fertile by irrigation ditches — so the more farmland and irrigation a city controlled, the more powerful it became.
+Mesopotamia was home to many urban centers, each home to a unique culture and lineage of kings.
+Surrounding these cities was farmland, kept fertile by irrigation ditches.
+The more farmland and irrigation a city controlled, the more powerful it became.
 For 3000 years these city’s fought, traded, taxed and murdered each other.
 For 1000 years the Sumerians from Sumer were dominant, until temporary defeat by the Akkadians from Akkad.
-Babylon would rise to power in 1900 B.C. and competed with the Hittites from 1450-1200 B.C.
+Babylon rose to power in 1900 BCE and competed with the Hittites from 1450-1200 BCE.
 And so on…

-380 years later the sixth Babylonian king, Hammurabi, would create another defining feature of human civilization — the first unified code of law.
-Engraved on a seven foot tall basalt stone the 282 laws establish terms of judgement for business transactions, proper wages, and relationships, including divorce and inheritance.
+380 years later the sixth Babylonian king, Hammurabi, created another defining feature of human civilization: the first unified code of law.
+Engraved on a seven foot tall basalt stone the 282 laws establish terms of judgment for business transactions, proper wages, and relationships, including divorce and inheritance.
 The laws also defined a strict set of punishments for breaking the laws, including the now infamous lex talionis, or eye-for-an-eye system of retaliatory punishment.
 Hammurabi’s Law Code was not the first set of laws in Mesopotamia, but it was the first to be compiled by legal experts, reviewed, edited, and codified into a universal definition of law—setting a standard for governmental justice that’s in place to this day.